🎓 Program Overview

 - Containerising and deploying Axum to Cloud Run: Artifact Registry, Cloud Build, and automatic HTTPS

-- Cloud SQL (PostgreSQL): managed database, Cloud SQL Auth Proxy for secure connections from Cloud Run
+- Cloud SQL (PostgreSQL): managed database, Cloud SQL Auth Proxy for secure connections

 - Google Cloud Storage: file storage from Rust using the google-cloud-storage crate